adityaramesh/neo/README.md

 - **Note:** it is the responsibility of the IO agent to deal with premature EOF errors.

+- Use some kind of SPSC/SPMC queue for `basic_error_state` in case concurrent access is desired.

 - MNIST demo based on LeNet-5.
 - MNIST demo with more of the latest NN techniques, e.g.:
     - Linear threshold functions.